eneko/Axx/README.md

 ```
 $ axx
-OVERVIEW: Encrypt/decrypt files from the command line
+OVERVIEW: Easily encrypt/decrypt files from the command line

-USAGE: axx <command> <options> <files>
+USAGE: axx <subcommand>

+OPTIONS:
+  --version               Show the version.
+  -h, --help              Show help information.

 SUBCOMMANDS:
+  k                       Generate an encryption key
+  e                       Encrypt one or more files
   d                       Decrypt one or more files

-  e                       Encrypt one or more files
-  k                       Generate new encryption key
+  See 'axx help <subcommand>' for detailed help.
 ```

+## Usage

-## Key File Generation
+### Key Generation

+With Axx is very easy to generate AES 256 encryption keys.
 ```
 $ axx k > ~/.mykey.pem
 ```